deriv-com/deriv-app/README.md

 [comment]: <> (TODO: Refactor Clean Project to be under usage)

 ## Installation
-In order to work on your own version of the Deriv Javascript and CSS, please **fork this project**.
+In order to work on your own version of the Deriv application, please **fork this project**.

 You will need to perform the following on your development machine:

-1. Node.js (10.14.2 or higher is recommended) and NPM (see <https://nodejs.org/en/download/package-manager/>)
+1. Node.js (v11.15.0 is recommended, v12 has compat issues currently) and NPM (see <https://nodejs.org/en/download/package-manager/>)
 2. Run `npm run bootstrap` from the root folder

 [comment]: <> (3.
 If you wish to install and work with only a single, or multiple but specific packages, then follow `3i` for each package.
 However, if you wish to install and work with all packages, follow `3ii`.)